 While it is not possible to retrospectively correct data fields 2.14 and 2.15, it is possible to correct other data fields after the deadline for reporting the correction (which would be one business day after the change comes into effect, except in respect of advance modifications of the Maturity Date, for which the reporting deadline would be one business day after the agreement to change the Maturity Date).
 Such a "back-dated" correction requires that field 2.3 (Event Date) be reported as the date of the report to be corrected.
+While it is not possible to retrospectively correct the Maturity Date more than one working day later or to correct the Termination Date after a termination report has been received by the trade repository, it is possible to correct other data fields after the Maturity Date plus one working day or after a termination report.
+Such a "backdated" correction requires that field 2.3 (Event Date) in the CORR report be reported as the date of the report to be corrected.
 But note that such a correction will only be included in the Daily Activity Report by the trade repository and not the Trade State Report.
-It is not possible to correct the Trade State Report after the reporting window for a Maturity Date or termination has closed, as this would require the Event Date to be reported as the current reporting date (see Recommendation 9.23) but this cannot be done, as the Event Date cannot be later than the Maturity Date under the Validation Rules.
+It is not possible to correct the Trade State Report after the reporting window for a Maturity Date has closed or after a termination has closed report, as this would require the Event Date to be reported as the current reporting date (see Recommendation 9.23) but this cannot be done, as the Event Date cannot be later than the Maturity Date under the Validation Rules.
 This means that the 30-day window after maturity or termination, within which trade repositories will recycle unreconciled reports to allow correction, cannot in practice be used to perform this function as reconciliation is of Trade State Reports.